-ZEMBA has not identified biodiesel offerings that achieve comparable reductions for an entire voyage (emissions reductions in the low to mid 90's over LSFO).
+ZEMBA has not identified biodiesel offerings that achieve comparable reductions for an entire voyage (an emissions reductions threshold of 93.5% over LSFO).
 On a voyage decarbonization basis, biodiesel is limited by engine manufacturer limitations on blend proportions.
 For example, if biodiesel can only be blended up to 50%, the limit of emissions reductions for that voyage will be somewhat less than 50% as well, whereas biomethane has the capacity to decarbonize almost an entire voyage because the biomethane and fossil-LNG molecules are interchangeable.
 Additionally, some projections show that advanced biodiesel has an even greater scalability challenge than biomethane given its reliance on waste bio-oils (as opposed to biogas).
-It is widely accepted that biomethane alone cannot sufficiently scale to meet all maritime decarbonization needs in the decades to come, and e-fuels are urgently needed in significant quantities, this will be an important fuel for immediate decarbonization of the existing LNG fleet.
-It is also worth noting that biomethane results in significantly lower local air pollution than biodiesel, which is important for portside communities.
+It is widely accepted that biomethane alone cannot sufficiently scale to meet all maritime decarbonization needs in the decades to come, and e-fuels are urgently needed in significant quantities, this will be an important fuel for immediate decarbonization of the existing

+LNG fleet.
+It is also worth noting that biomethane results in significantly lower local air pollution than biodiesel, which in important for portside communities.